Hapag-Lloyd/Repository-Templates/README.md

 ## Default Templates

 Stored in `templates/default` and added to every new project.
-Contains a set of linters, release management, ChatOps tools and a welcome message for contributors as well as a contribution guideline.
+Contains a set of linters, release management, ChatOps tools, stale issue and PR management and a welcome message for contributors as well as a contribution guideline.

 To ensure a high quality of committed files, a [pre-commit](https://pre-commit.com/) configuration is also provided and can be installed with `pre-commit install`.
 The default configuration detects the most common errors in the code and